rackerlabs/docs-core-infra-user-guide/cloud-config/network/cloud-networks-product-concepts/dns.rst

 DNS in the cloud
 ~~~~~~~~~~~~~~~~
 When you create a cloud server, it is assigned an IP address.
 You can
-access the server by its IP address, but you may prefer to associate the
+access the server by its IP address, but you might prefer to associate the
 IP address with a domain name such as **www.example.com**
 and access the
 server by that name.
-You can connect and IP address and a domain name in
+You can connect an IP address and a domain name in
-two ways:
+the following ways:

-* Use forward DNS to match a domain name to an IP address.
+* Use *forward DNS* to map a domain name to an IP address.

-* Use reverse DNS to map an IP address to a domain name.
+* Use *reverse DNS* to map an IP address to a domain name.

 Forward DNS
 '''''''''''